tdcoa/tdcsm/README.md

 unclear on how you're reading this text.
 That aside, open up a command prompt and type: pip install tdcoa if that gives you errors, then maybe this wasn't meant to be.
 Call Stephen Hilton.

-If you get errors stating you're missing the 'teradata dialect' of sqlalchemy, open up a command prompt and type: pip install sqlalchemy-teradata this will prompt python to install the teradata drivers needed to connect.